Updated on: August 11, 2023

 CyberGhost VPN provides access to 9,400+ servers in 90+ countries, out of which there are 70+ gaming servers in 4 countries (the US, the UK, France, and Germany) — those servers provide faster downloads and gaming speeds than its regular servers.

-When gaming with CyberGhost VPN on my PC and laptop, I always had fast speeds — online matches never dropped and I downloaded large updates pretty fast.
+When gaming with CyberGhost VPN, I always had fast speeds — online matches never dropped and I downloaded large updates pretty fast.

 I also like how there are apps for all platforms, including iOS, Android, Windows, macOS, and Linux.
 There’s no router app (like ExpressVPN has), but you can perform a relatively quick manual setup on your router if you follow the provider’s tutorials.
 Also, CyberGhost VPN’s apps are very intuitive — I especially like that the dedicated gaming servers have their own category, which makes it very easy to find and connect to them.